pcardotatgit/ISE-Automation-Workshop/README.md

 All these labs use the same use case which is very representative of the ISE automation capability.

 This is the ANC Use Case.
-Adaptative Network Containement is a feature of ISE wich allows to exclude an Endpoint out of the network faor any good reasons like an Endpoint Infection.
+Adaptative Network Containement is a feature of ISE which allows adminstrators to exclude Endpoints out of the network for any good reasons like the Infection of this Endpoint.

-This feature has in ISE, a dedicated GUI which allows to create ANC policies ( QUARANTINE, PORT BOUNCE, Re AUTHENNTICATE, SHUTDONW ) and that allows to add to these policies endpoints by their current IP addresses or by their Mac Addresses.
+This feature has a dedicated GUI in ISE which allows to create ANC policies ( QUARANTINE, PORT BOUNCE, Re AUTHENNTICATE, SHUTDONW ) and which allows to add endpoints to these policies by their current IP addresses or by their Mac Address.

-This feature has APIs, wich allows to completed automate it.
+It was great to make this native capability of ISE a "Click and Go" feature as it helps to go very fast on host isolation whenever it is needed.

+It was great as well to expose dedicated APIs for this feature that allow to completely automate it.

+Host isolation of host infected by malwares or ransomwares can be achieved instantly when the infection is detected.

-So the final goals for all labs is to automate ANC.
+So goal for every labs will be to automate ANC.

 ## You need an ISE Lab.